graste/HTML5-Face-Detection/readme.md

 Enable "Allow Camera To Canvas Copy" setting in via opera:config page: opera:config#SecurityPrefs|AllowCameraToCanvasCopy

+Click your new nose to export the image to a new window as PNG via Data URI. :-)

 More information and several demos on the getUserMedia support of the Opera build: http://dev.opera.com/articles/view/playing-with-html5-video-and-getusermedia-support/

 --------------------------------------------------------------------------------